-- Place the gelatin leaves into a tub of cold water and allow to soak for 5 minutes until they absorb some of the water.
+Place the gelatine leaves into a tub of cold water and allow to soak for 5 minutes until they absorb some of the water.

-- Pour the panna cotte mix into you moulds/glasses and chill in the fridge until set.
+Pour the panna cotta mix into your moulds/glasses and chill in the fridge until set.
 This usually takes 3-4 hours.

-- When ready to serve remove the panna cotta from the fridge and allow them to come up to room temperature.
+When ready to serve, remove the panna cotta from the fridge and allow them to come to room temperature.
 Using a silicone pastry brush paint an arc on the plate with the yoghurt and decorated with the meringues, pineapple and coconut chunks